WICG/storage-buckets/explainer.md

 Bucket limits will be dynamically calculated by the amount of quota available for the origin and the minimum bucket size defined by the user agent.
-User agents are expected to support a minumum of 10 buckets, and have a hard limit of 10,000 buckets.
+User agents are expected to support a minumum of 10 buckets for each origin, and allow at least 1 additional bucket for every 10 MiB of quota provided with a hard limit of 10,000 buckets.

 ## Privacy and Security considerations